-A. Originating Unit.
+A. ORIGINATING UNIT.
 Briefly summarize action on the proposal in the originating unit including information on voting and dissenting opinions.

-Discussions of curriculum change started in 2010-11 at faculty retreats, Department meetings, and various committee meetings.
+Discussions around curriculum change started in 2010-11 at faculty retreats, Department meetings, and various committee meetings.
 The Department also contracted with a consultant who used to be an accreditation specialist for CSWE.
-The MSW Committee provided leadership for the process.
+The MSW Program Committee provided leadership for the process.
 The Committee frequently circulated draft proposals to the faculty and discussion occurred at Department meetings.
 From the beginning of the effort up to and including their last review, the Committee has worked using a consensus model of decision-making.
 There is consensus on this proposal.

 B. CREDIT HOUR.
+(Mandatory if new and/or revised course in proposal)

-Review statement and check if applicable
+Review statement and check box once completed:

-The MSW Committee has reviewed the course outline/syllabus and has determined that the assignments are sufficient to meet the University definition of a credit hour.
+The appropriate faculty committee has reviewed the course outline/syllabus and has determined that the assignments are sufficient to meet the University definition of a credit hour.